Skip to Content

 Marine Protected Areas (MPAs) can help address the twin threats of biodiversity loss and climate change.
 Evidence has also shown that MPAs can effectively contribute to poverty reduction by improving capture fisheries beyond their boundaries, supporting the creation of jobs in trades such as tourism, and improving governance and stewardship of the marine environment.

-Under the marine biodiversity theme, the OCPP is partnering with countries who wish to develop, or further improve upon, MPAs and MPA networks, building capacity to enable sound and robust decision making on MPAs.
+Under the marine biodiversity theme, the OCPP partnered with countries who wished to develop, or further improve upon, MPAs and MPA networks, building capacity to enable sound and robust decision making on MPAs.

-• Increase understanding of the value of MPAs in supporting sustainable livelihoods, food security, health and well-being;
+• Increased understanding of the value of MPAs in supporting sustainable livelihoods, food security, health and well-being;

-• Increase understanding of MPA theory and practise, including evidence gathering, identification, selection, monitoring and assessment of MPAs;
+• Increased understanding of MPA theory and practise, including evidence gathering, identification, selection, monitoring and assessment of MPAs;

-• Increase support and compliance for MPAs with stakeholders;
+• Increased support and compliance for MPAs with stakeholders;

-• Enhance capability and drive within countries to sustainably manage, monitor and assess conservation activities in the future.
+• Enhanced capability and drive within countries to sustainably manage, monitor and assess conservation activities in the future.

 Top